harryr0se/giant_bomb_cli/README.md

   --filter              will attempt to filter by the below arguments --sort SORTORDER      orders the videos by their id (asc/desc) defaults to
                         desc
+  --download-archive DOWNLOADARCHIVE
+                        Download videos whose ids aren't listed within the file, the script will also update the archive file each run

 Filter options:
   Use these in conjunction with --filter to customise results